samsquire/ideas4/README.md

 We can change a thing to go from 1, to many, to nested to parallel by introducing a sharding framework that supports this as a primitive.

-* There's no reason why my multiplexing userspace M:N scheduler couldn't also support my concurrent loops idea to be a M:N:L scheduler.
-We can add sockets too.
-Sockets:Machine threads:N green threads:Concurrent Loops.
+* There's no reason why [my multiplexing userspace M:N scheduler](https://github.com/samsquire/preemptible-thread) couldn't also support my idea of concurrent loops in [# 133.
+Concurrent loops, loops as lightweight threads and load balancing loops](https://github.com/samsquire/ideas4/blob/main/README.md#133-concurrent-loops---loops-as-lightweight-threads-load-balancing-loops) idea to be a M:N:L scheduler.
+We can add sockets too so the hiarchy looks similar to this: S:M:N:L or Socket:MMachine thread:N green thread:L Concurrent Loop.
 * We can add arbitrary dimensions to the scheduler by sharding replication.
 A microservice can use **X** databases, **L** load balancers, **C** circuits, **T** tenants
 * We can add **A** cloud account, **R** region, **Z** availability zone to this sharding framework.
 * Data can also be sharded, **K** Key, **V** value